Capture of the President of Venezuela by U.S. Forces: Operation Details and “Captured” Status

 Line of defense: the Benjamin Brafman factor

 The interests of the former president are represented by a heavyweight of American law, Benjamin Brafman.
 The choice of a defender of such caliber indicates that Maduro’s team is preparing for a protracted and aggressive legal battle.
 Brafman, known for his successes in the cases of Dominique Strauss-Kahn and other global figures, specializes in the most complex criminal trials, where legal facts are closely intertwined with public resonance.
+Maduro’s case is seen as a significant test of international legal norms, particularly regarding the invocation of head-of-state immunity and the distinction between international recognition and legal status.

-The defense strategy will likely be based on challenging the jurisdiction of the American court.
-The lawyers will insist that Nicolás Maduro had head-of-state immunity at the time of his detention, and that the military operation itself violated international law.
+The defense is expected to argue that the U.S. is attempting to avoid justice by bypassing established international legal channels and undermining legal principles designed to ensure justice is served lawfully.
 It is expected that the defense will file a series of motions to dismiss, citing the illegality of the de facto extradition, which essentially amounted to a forcible capture.

 Geopolitical precedent and transformation of international law

 The case with Maduro goes far beyond the personal fate of one politician.
-January 2026 marked a new reality where the line between a police operation and military intervention has completely disappeared.
-The United States demonstrated its readiness to use extraterritorial force against high-ranking officials of sovereign states if they are deemed a threat to national security.
+In the international legal system, member states are generally constrained from taking unilateral military action against other sovereign nations.
+January 2026 marked a new reality where the line between a police operation and military intervention had completely disappeared.

 This event casts doubt on the effectiveness of traditional tools such as Interpol or the UN.
 When a $50 million reward and the power of intelligence agencies outweigh diplomatic protocols, international law enters a phase of turbulence.
 Other countries are closely monitoring the process in the Southern District of New York, understanding that the verdict in the case “USA vs. Maduro” will create a legal precedent capable of changing the rules of the game for decades to come.